nadeemlab/DeepLIIF/Multi-GPU Training.md

     # make sure that the first argument is the source path
     def save_to_s3(source_path):
       # make sure the file name part is still unchanged, e.g., by keeping source_path.split('/')[-1]
-      # otherwise, you will need to change line 37-38 in run_visualizer_local.py to fit your final file names
       target_path = ...

       s3 = boto3.client('s3')